The Portuguese capital, Lisbon, is for life-lovers is written by Jens Skovgaard Andersen.

 This also applies to the snacks you can get for your beer or wine; just go to it.
 In the small tascas, they are experts in everyday food, and it can be difficult to find space when the locals are out eating.

 Wine belongs and no one wrinkles their nose at you ordering a carafe for lunch.
-A fresh version is 'vinho verde', which is drunk cold and which is particularly Portuguese.
+A fresh edition is vinho verde, which is drunk cold, and which is particularly Portuguese.
 I can definitely recommend it.
 If that should not be enough, then you can order one 'bagaço', which is the local variant of grappa.
 You get the heat from it…

 Lisbon by night

-When darkness falls, it's time for 'fado'.
-Fado are mournful songs with guitar accompaniment and it is something the Portuguese take seriously.
+When darkness falls, it's time doom.
+Fado are mournful songs with guitar accompaniment, and it's something the Portuguese take seriously.
 Order a glass of wine, find a seat and turn a deaf ear.
 It is a very special atmosphere that you become a part of.

 The great fado artists are honored on the house walls around the city, and especially in the Mouraria neighborhood, they are not to be missed.